PavanRangani/docs/docs/prd/companies/requirement.md

 ## Browse companies

-- Shows records in 6 tabs: CLIENT ENTITIES, PROFESSIONAL SERVICES, NON-PROFIT, PUBLIC, PRIVATE & ARCHIVED
+- Shows records in 7 tabs: CLIENT ENTITIES, PROFESSIONAL SERVICES, NON-PROFIT, PUBLIC, PRIVATE, OTHER & ARCHIVED
 - Shows Number of records with each tab

 ### UI Requirement